 Do you want to connect your book club with Amy?
 Here’s the word straight from Amy:

 Live within 30 minutes of Jenkintown, PA?
 I’ll come to your book club!
 Live farther away?
 Skype me in!
 Just email me with the subject line: Bookclub.

-is inspired by Left to Chance by Amy Sue Nathan.
+by Amy Sue Nathan.

 the calming scents of cool stones, sea spray, citrus, sandalwood and moss